 - Places We Stayed That I Would Recommend

 - Places We Didn’t Stay (But Hear Great Things)

 - Tokyo Must-See & Eat

 - Kyoto Must-See & Eat

 - A Taste of Japan in the USA

 - You do not need to rent a car.
-Get a JR Rail Pass if you plan on on taking the high speed train twice.
+Get a JR Rail Pass if you plan on taking the high-speed train twice or more.
 It pays for itself.
-You can use it on most subways and high speed trains all over Japan and it is only available to you if you buy it before you get there.
+You can use it on most subways and high-speed trains all over Japan and it is only available to you if you buy it before you get there.
 There are many rules about JR Rail Passes, so make sure you read the instructions.
 Trust me, it’s very much worth it, even if you are only planning on doing day trips from Tokyo.

-- Although I always like to pack light and leave room in my bag, I recommend taking it a step further in Japan.
+- Although I always like to pack light and leave room in my bag, I recommend taking that a step further in Japan.
 Pack basics that you can dress up and down.
-You don’t need heels, try and dress modestly, and bring layers.
+You don’t need heels, try to dress modestly and neatly, and bring layers.
 We each had a small-medium backpack and planned to do laundry once in the middle of the trip at a laundromat.
-Dress neatly, and try not to wear sleeveless t-shirts, flip flops, sweats, or short shorts.
+Try not to wear sleeveless t-shirts, flip flops, sweats, or short shorts.

 - Don’t over-plan.
 Let yourself get lost…we found some of the most beautiful and delicious things that way.